 Lauren Stroh is a writer, editor, and translator from Lake Charles, Louisiana.

-Recent editorial projects I have undertaken include copyediting, proofreading, and fact checking for publications by Gato Negro Ediciones, an art publisher based in Mexico City, and Stacy Kranitz’s pamphlet series, Ain’t No Grave Gonna Hold My Body Down, which features information about endemic public health issues in Appalachia, such as addiction, hospital closures, black lung disease, dental care, and medical debt.
+Recent editorial projects I have undertaken include copyediting, proofreading, and fact checking for Gato Negro Ediciones, an art publisher based in Mexico City, and the same for Stacy Kranitz’s pamphlet series, Ain’t No Grave Gonna Hold My Body Down, which features information about endemic public health issues in Appalachia, such as addiction, hospital closures, black lung disease, dental care, and medical debt.

 I love the Freelance Solidarity Project, the digital media division of the National Writers Union.